"A fabulous upstairs, downstairs drama... Devenish's plot is as thick as Biddy's broth."

 "All the Gothic elements plus a little bit more."

 Sydney Morning Herald

 "I thought I knew exactly what to expect: a fabled house, old money, and identical twins.
 I was wrong.
 This book is so much more... and the twists at the end were well worth it."

 New Zealand Herald

-I'm taking time out in the first half of this year to write a new novel, due to be published in 2019 by Simon & Schuster.
+I'm taking time out in the first half of this year to write a new historical novel, The Heart of the Ritz, to be published by Simon & Schuster in 2019.

 As well as writing novels and plays, and thanks to my background in television, I also teach screenwriting at the University of Melbourne.
 Together with my screenwriting colleagues Ben Michael, Annabelle Murphy and Philippa Burne, I won a prestigious award for Programs that Enhance Learning as part of the Australian Federal Government’s 2017 Awards for University Teaching.

 The Bachelor of Fine Arts Screenwriting degree is a pioneer in the design of innovative whole-student learning curricula in screenwriting programs in Australia.